lyon-fnal/devenv/README.md

 ## The docker images

-There are three docker images you may pull or build.
+There are five docker images you may pull or build (note that all of the images have `lyonfnal/` in front).

 * `devenv:sl6` Scientific Linux 6 base image (970 MB).
 Includes SL6 with packages needed for development.
 * `devenv_cvmfs:sl6` Above as base with CVMFS (400 MB more than base).
 Allows one to mount CVMFS.
 Three cvmfs directories are mounted,